BJudge/CV/README.md

 ## Hobbies and Interests
  When Im not immersed in self-study, I'm partial to the odd sport or two.
- Having seen a friend compete intheir first bodybuilding competion, I have been inspired to enter one in 2017- <b> Instagram account to follow!! <b>
+ Having seen a friend compete intheir first bodybuilding competion, I have been inspired to enter one in 2017- <b> Instagram account to follow!! </b>

 ## My Experience

 ### Final Project

 Cocktales, was a passion project that [Samed] (https://github.com/SamedYalniz), [Joe] (https://github.com/joesweeny), [Oggie] (https://github.com/ogirginc) and myself worked on, as our final project for Makers Academy.
+I utilised the following skill
+ - Test Driven Developement
+ - RSpec
+ - Ruby on Rails
+ - Capybara
+ - HTML & CSS

+### Other Makers Academy Projects

 ## Contact
 [Linked In] (https://uk.linkedin.com/in/bartholomewjudge)